rabiulrafi/TodoApp/readme.md

 ## Description

-This is a simple TODO application built using the PERN stack (PostgreSQL, Express, React, Node.js).
+This is a simple TODO application built using the OERN stack (Oracle, Express, React, Node.js).
 The application allows users to create, read, update, and delete (CRUD) tasks.

 ## Features